Graduate University Policies

 Any time an undergraduate student drops below a 2.0 UNF overall &/or semester GPA, they will be put on probation.
 They will stay on probation until they increase their UNF overall GPA to a 2.0 or higher.
 While on probation if the student does not maintain a semester 2.0 GPA or better, they will be suspended.

 No more than nine semester hours of correspondence or distance learning courses may be accepted as upper-level transfer coursework in a program of study for a degree-seeking student in the Coggin College of Business.
-Students who have matriculated into the Coggin College of Business Are not permitted to enrolling in such coursework at another institution.
+Students who have matriculated into the Coggin College of Business are not permitted to enroll in such coursework at another institution.
 The number of credit hours permitted to transfer in, may vary by program.

 The Coggin College of Business lower-level prerequisite courses are prerequisites for all upper-level courses in the college.
 A grade of “C” or better is required in each of these prerequisite courses.
 Students should complete all prerequisites before taking Coggin College of Business upper-level course work.